 Your ankle pain could be caused by an injury, like a stress fracture or ankle sprain, or a medical condition, like rheumatoid arthritis.
 It could feel like a sharp, shooting pain, or a dull ache, depending on your condition.

 We've highlighted the most common causes of ankle pain below.
-Click through for more information on each one and to find out how we would treat the condition.
+Click through for more information on each one and to find out how we would treat the condition, or if you want to talk with our team directly - get in touch with one of our Brisbane based podiatry clinics.

 Achilles tendinopathy is a degenerative condition thought to be caused by gradual wear and tear of the tendon, usually from overuse or ageing.